-The Postal Service has started on a “death spiral," in the words of the Government Accountability Office, as its revenue-generating letter mail migrates to electronic channels.
+The Postal Service started on a “death spiral,” the Government Accountability Office noted in 2002, as its revenue-generating letter mail migrated to electronic channels.
+In response, Congress has been struggling to craft legislation that would restructure postal policy and operations.
 This financial deterioration jeopardizes the future of universal postal service, a prospect that rural communities find especially disquieting.
-Lawmakers working on postal reform recognize that universal postal service remains an ill-defined policy, and they have called for studies of its origins and development.
-This article examines current proposals affecting universal postal service through the lens of policy history.
-It identifies and analyzes four policy dimensions: a national infrastructure to distribute information, a rate design that encourages the long-distance circulation of information, targeted efforts to bridge the urban-rural postal divide, and flexible boundaries between private and public delivery systems.
-The analysis suggests that universal postal service developed as a communication safety net to fill gaps left by other information networks, especially in rural areas.
-In light of this history, the article proposes that lawmakers treat universal postal service and universal telecommunication service as complementary parts of a comprehensive communication policy.
+Lawmakers working on postal reform recognize that universal postal service remains an ill-defined policy.
+This article examines universal postal service through the lens of policy history.
+The analysis suggests that universal postal service developed as a communication safety net to fill gaps left by other information networks.
+In light of this history, the article proposes that lawmakers treat universal postal service as part of a more comprehensive policy promoting universal communication service.